 Terry Buckley steps down from INM board

+Terry Buckley had indicated to INM’s board in April his intention to resign.

-Terry Buckley has stepped down as a director of Independent News & Media.
+Terry Buckley has stepped down as a director of Independent News & Media (INM).
 Mr Buckley, the managing director of outdoor advertising group Clear Channel Ireland, had indicated to the board in April his intention to resign.

-His exit is just the latest in a raft of departures INM directors, as it looks to overhaul its board in the midst of one of the most tumultuous periods in the company’s history.
+His exit is just the latest in a raft of departures of INM directors as it looks to overhaul its board in the midst of one of the most tumultuous periods in the company’s history.

 INM is currently fighting a State bid to have High Court inspectors appointed to investigate a range of allegations, including that its journalists’ sources may have been compromised.